 When Ryan and I sat down together in June to make an official plan I said, “I want a green kitchen.”
 He just looked at me funny…

 “You mean grey or blue or white, right?!”

 For some reason I just had it in my head that our kitchen was meant to be green and I couldn’t shake it.
 I searched Pinterest to show him what I had in my head, but truthfully there wasn’t much out there.
-So I showed him the few images I found and just said “trust me.”
+So I showed him the few images I found that had either mint green cabinets or sage green cabinets and just said “trust me.”
 And fortunately, he said “let’s go for it!”